alanng10/Sera/Docue/Stand/a.md

 6. Switch body.
 Choose face.
 Avail for mind trigg.

 Sure include:
-1. All SERA and Stand info.
+1. All SERA and Stand info avail trigg with System.
 2. All belong get.

 Easy include: